indivari/bookshelf/bookshelf/README.md

 ## Database Schema
--in our mongoDB, we have 4 tables(collections) of:
+in our mongoDB, we have 4 tables(collections) of:
-1 - Books
+- Books
-2 - users
+- users
-3 - userBooks
+- userBooks
-4 - locations
+- locations

 ## Unsolved Problems and hurdles we had to overcome